BU-CLOUD-F20/Building_CI_CD_for_API/README.md

 ====

-This project is about the design and development of a CI/CD pipeline setup tool that can be used for web API development.
+This project is about the design and development of a CI/CD pipeline setup tool that can be used for web API development and deployment on OpenShift.
 This repository contains the example application of a URL shorterner that we used to test the pipeline.

 # Requirements